 Follow up after the event, sending your attendees the event recording and additional resources, such as the presentation.

 You can take advantage of this moment and ask your virtual guests if there’s anything they need or if they’d be interested in scheduling a second meeting.
-By following the previous best practices, before and during the event your sales team should already have plenty of queues to continue the conversation.
+By following the previous best practices, before and during the event your sales team should already have plenty of cues to continue the conversation.

 Again, be sure to follow up, because everything you’ve done up to now provides you with plenty of opportunities to reach out to leads again, so, whether that’s the content or asking them about the free trial or demo, use this to your advantage.